AMLS-PRG/AtomML-Course/module-5/02-Training-machine-learning-potential-(MLP)/README.md

             "seed": 25875,
         },
 ```
-We will discuss this input in the classroom and you can also find further information [here](https://docs.deepmodeling.com/projects/deepmd/en/master/model/train-se-e2-a.html).
+You can also find further information [here](https://docs.deepmodeling.com/projects/deepmd/en/master/model/train-se-e2-a.html).

 The next two blocks specify options for the optimization process and the definition of the loss function:
 ```json